-Berlin has a very well structured public transportation system called BVG.
-Your accommodation can easily be reached by metro (the "U-Bahn"), city train (the “S-Bahn”) or bus from all airports and railway stations.
-Approximately four weeks before the FUBiS term begins, you will receive the FUBiS student guide with exact directions to your accommodation.
+Berlin has a very well structured public transportation system.
+Your accommodation can be reached by metro (the “U-Bahn”), city train (the “S-Bahn”) or bus from all airports and railway stations.
+Approximately four weeks before the FUBiS term begins, you will receive pre-departure information that helps you find the directions to your accommodation.

 Which clothes you should bring depends on the season.
 In winter the temperatures lie between +10 ° C and -15 ° C. You should bring a warm jacket, scarf, hat, gloves and water resistant shoes.
 In summer the weather is quite variable in Germany.
 It is advisable to bring clothes for hot summer weather as well as closed shoes, pants and sweaters for chilly days.

-You should avoid carrying large amounts of non-prescription medication with you while travelling.
+Please avoid bringing large amounts of non-prescription drugs with you.